Skip to main content

 The UniFi Dream Machine Pro Max

-At $599, the UniFi Dream Machine Pro Max handles routing at 5 Gbps with full security features enabled.
+The UDM Pro Max ($599) manages local routing with 5 Gbps threat detection throughput.
 It supports up to 200 UniFi devices and 2,000 client connections, making it suitable for small to medium businesses planning for growth.

 Key features include:

-For businesses looking to upgrade their existing network infrastructure, the UDM Pro Max provides a comprehensive solution that scales with organizational growth.
-The current market pricing reflects its enterprise-grade capabilities at a business-friendly cost.
+For businesses looking to upgrade their existing network infrastructure, the UniFi Dream Machine Pro Max provides a comprehensive solution that scales with organizational growth.

 Which UniFi Access Point Do You Need for Apple Offices?

 The U6 series (Wi-Fi 6) models are not recommended for new deployments focused on Wi-Fi 7 capabilities.
 The U7 Pro supports the 6GHz band, which Apple devices prioritize for congestion-free video calling.
+Pairing U7 Pro access points with the 6GHz band prevents the network congestion that typically degrades VoIP and video conferencing.
 For more details on Wi-Fi 7 capabilities, see our UniFi Wi-Fi 7 access points guide.

 Coverage: One U7 Pro per 1,500 sq ft.